-Enclosed is the final report entitled Not-for-Profit Hospital Corporation United Medical Financial Statements (With Independent Auditor's Report) for the Fiscal Years Ended September 30, 2021, and 2020 (OIG No. 22-1-09HW).
-McConnell Jones, LLP (MJ) conducted the audit and submitted this component report as part of our overall contract for the audit of the District of Columbia's general-purpose financial statements for fiscal year 2021.
+Enclosed is the final report entitled Not-For-Profit Hospital Corporation United Medical Center Financial Statements (With Independent Auditor's Report) for Fiscal Years Ended September 30, 2022 and 2021 (OIG No. 22-1-30HW).
+McConnell & Jones LLP (MJ) conducted the audit and submitted this component report as part of our overall contract for the audit of the District of Columbia's general-purpose financial statements for fiscal year 2022.

-On January 3, 2022, MJ issued its opinion and concluded that the financial statements are presented fairly in all material respects, in accordance with accounting principles generally accepted in the United States of America.
+On January 3, 2023, MJ issued its opinion and concluded that the financial statements are presented fairly in all material respects, in accordance with accounting principles generally accepted in the United States of America.
 MJ identified no material weaknesses in internal control over financial reporting.